spring-projects-2024/wiki-savvy-rag/README.md

 ## Project Structure

-Our project is organized into the following folders:
+Our project is organized into the following directories:

-- `backend`: This folder contains the core code for the RAG handler, LLM handler, embedder wrapper, vector database wrapper, and model trainer.
+- `backend`: This directory contains the core code for the RAG handler, LLM handler, embedder wrapper, vector database wrapper, and model trainer.
 It also includes various utility functions used throughout the project.
 For convenience, it is installed as a package (see the Installation section).
-- `bash_scripts`: This folder contains our bash script definitions.
+- `bash_scripts`: This directory contains our bash script definitions.
-- `configs`: This folder holds YAML configuration files for initializing the RAG handler.
+- `configs`: This directory holds YAML configuration files for initializing the RAG handler.
-- `frontend`: This folder includes the code for the ChatBot demo interface.
+- `frontend`: This directory includes the code for the ChatBot demo interface.
-- `notebooks`: This folder contains Python notebooks primarily used for exploratory data analysis.
+- `notebooks`: This directory contains Python notebooks primarily used for exploratory data analysis.
-- `scripts`: This folder has scripts for building the dataset, computing embeddings, training models, constructing the FAISS vector database, fine-tuning the model, and benchmarking with MMLU.
+- `scripts`: This directory has scripts for building the dataset, computing embeddings, training models, constructing the FAISS vector database, fine-tuning the model, and benchmarking with MMLU.
-- `wikidump_processing`: This folder includes all the code for retrieving, processing, and cleaning the Wikipedia dump.
+- `wikidump_processing`: This directory includes all the code for retrieving, processing, and cleaning the Wikipedia dump.

-##

 ## Preliminary steps

-This steps are required to both run the ChatBot and to replicate our results on the MMLU evaluation dataset.
+The following steps are required to both run the ChatBot and to replicate our results on the MMLU evaluation dataset.

+Since we are aware that executing all the steps is computationally demanding, we link a zip files containing all the required files to run the ChatBot and most of the benchmarks at [this link](https://bocconi-my.sharepoint.com/:u:/g/personal/federico_zarantonello_studbocconi_it/ETwUiIiLIQdEklW5u-VqP8YB6_0ulvNoHHVQgq0SgHB-vw?e=zqDD8H).
+Simply copy and paste the content of the unzipped directory in the project root and you should be fine!

 ### Installation